cs24/cloud-inquisitor/docs/backend/README.rst

 The backend service uses a JWT token based form of authentication, requiring the client to send an Authorization HTTP header with each request.
-Currently the only supported method of federated authentication is using the OneLogin based SAML workflow.
+Currently the only supported method of federated authentication is the OneLogin based SAML workflow.

 There is also the option to disable the SAML based authentication in which case no authentication is required and all users of the system will have administrative privileges.
-This mode should only be used for local development, however for testing SAML based authentication we have a OneLogin application configured that will redirect to http://localhost based URL's and is the preferred method for local development to ensure proper testing of the SAML code.
+This mode should only be used for local development, however for testing SAML based authentications we have a OneLogin application configured that will redirect to http://localhost based URL's and is the preferred method for local development to ensure proper testing of the SAML code.